anastasiasandu/PAO/PAO/src/README.md

 - In Pacient: ArrayList<String>
 - In Doctor: SortedMap<String, List<Integer>>
 - In Reteta: ArrayList<String>
-- In PacientRepository, DoctorRepository, ConsultRepository, RetetaRepository
+- In PacientRepository, DoctorRepository, ConsultRepository, RetetaRepository: ArrayList<>